Maximal rigidity of random measure and uniqueness pairs: stealthy processes, quasicrystals and periodicity: Multi-dimensional interpolation theorems on cones

-We prove here that stealthy processes (whether point processes or more general) are MR on unbounded domains: rigidity actually occurs on any closed strictly convex cone, i.e. a closed convex cone $ B$ not containing both $ x$ and $ -x$ for some $ x\neq 0.$ In other words, for any closed strictly convex cone $ B$, $ A = B^{ c}$ forms a \AP~ with any non-empty open $ \hat A$, see Table \ref{table:1}-(b).
+The interest also emerged in the mathematics literature, \cite{GL18} proved that stealthy point processes are maximally rigid on a compact $ A$, and their result likely extends to more general random measures.
+In \cite{AdiGhoshLeb}, the authors rather investigate those processes in terms of entropy per site, but still ask {\it how rigid are stealthy hyperuniform processes?} We prove here that stealthy processes (whether point processes or more general) are MR on unbounded domains: rigidity actually occurs on any closed strictly convex cone, i.e. a closed convex cone $ B$ not containing both $ x$ and $ -x$ for some $ x\neq 0.$ In other words, for any closed strictly convex cone $ B$, $ A = B^{ c}$ forms a \AP~ with any non-empty open $ \hat A$, see Table \ref{table:1}-(b).

 \begin{theorem} Let $ \M$ a stealthy \WSS random measure.
 Then for all closed strictly convex cone $ B$, $\M$ is LMR on $B$. \end{theorem}

 The proof relies on a theorem of Levinson, generalised to higher dimension in \cite{Shapiro}, that we further generalise to tempered distributions.
 It can be seen as a way to extend the previous theorems to higher dimensions.
 Shapiro in fact states his result in terms of {\it minor cone}, defined as a cone $ B$ such that for some $ t_{ 0}\in \mathbb{R}^{ d}$